SALES PRIVACY NOTICE

 - Contact telephone numbers.

-- Full address of property to be marketed (Vendors only).
+- Full address of property for sale (sellers only).

 - Your identity and address documents to fulfil our Anti Money Laundering obligations.

 - Your communication and marketing preferences.

-- Financial viability information (proof of funds, bank statements, solicitors letter, mortgage in principal)
+- Financial viability information (proof of funds, bank statements, solicitors’ letter, mortgage agreement in principle)

 - For any prospective purchase or sale, we will not collect any special category personal data such as ethnicity, religion, health, or criminal conviction data.

 We gather personal information:

-- directly from you, for example when you call to ask us and when we call you to market your property for sale, or enquiring about purchasing a property
+- Directly from you, for example when you call to ask us and when we call you to market your property for sale (sellers only) or enquire about purchasing a property.

 - By observing how you use our products and services, for example from the transactions and operation of your accounts and services from other organisations such as credit reference and fraud prevention agencies.